 - Contact Lens Solution: Solution bottles have an expiry date which should follow from the date of opening the bottle.

-Even if the contact lens solution is remaining and the bottle says expiry from 1 month of opening, and if the month is up, please avoid using it.
+Even if the contact lens solution remains and the bottle says expiry from 1 month of opening, please avoid using it if the month is up.

 - Case of Contact Lens: One should wash his lens case every week and replace it.
-Replace it with a new, every 1 to 3 months.
-If it gets cracked or damaged replace it right away to avoid any eye infections or any dust accumulation.
+Replace it with a new one every 1 to 3 months.
+If it gets cracked or damaged, replace it immediately to avoid eye infections or dust accumulation.

 Can I put drops while I am wearing contact lenses?

-This is one of the most common questions now people ask.
+The above is one of the most common questions people ask.

-If we find that you have a small amount of dryness that comes at mid or end of the day after removing the lenses, these eye drops can help a lot.
+If you have a small amount of dryness that comes at the mid or end of the day after removing the lenses, these eye drops can help a lot.

-- Re-wet the lenses in the eyes itself and make the eye surface also wet and moist.
+- Re-wet the lenses in the eyes themselves and make the eye surface wet and moist.

-- Remove loose dust particles then and there itself.
+- Remove loose dust particles then and there themselves.

-- Avoid any dust accumulation and increases comfort.
+- Avoid any dust accumulation and increase comfort.

-- Also, it will decrease friction between contact lenses and lid and increases lens comfortability.
+- Also, it will decrease friction between contact lenses and the lid and increase lens comfortability.

-- These eye drops come under a common name which is re-wetting, contacts lubricating eye drops, etc.
+- These eye drops come under a common name: re-wetting, contacts lubricating eye drops, etc.

-If you notice any issue with your contact lenses such:
+If you notice any issue with your contact lenses, such as:

-- Comfortless than when the lens was first put in
+- More discomfort than when you first wore the lens

 - Excessive watering